aileot/ex-colors.nvim/README.md

   --- autocmd event patterns.
   ---@type table<string,string[]>
   autocmd_patterns = {},
+  --- Vim global options (&g:foobar or vim.go.foobar) which should be also
+  --- embedded in the colorscheme output to be updated at the same time.
+  ---@type string[]
+  embedded_global_options = {
+    "background",
+  },
   --- Vim global variables (g:foobar or vim.g.foobar) which should be also
   --- embedded in the colorscheme output to be updated at the same time.
   ---@type string[]